Victor Leung

 November 08, 2015

-When first open an objective-C project in X-code, the .h and .m files looks confusing.
-It is important to understand the simple connections and the hidden codes behind the scene.
+When you first open an Objective-C project in Xcode, the .h and .m files may look confusing.
+It's important to understand the simple connections and the hidden code behind the scenes.

-They are used to separate between the public and private parts of the class.
-The .h file is a header file for public declarations of your class like an API, while the .m file is the private implementation.
+These files are used to separate the public and private parts of the class.
+The .h file serves as a header file for public declarations of your class, functioning like an API, while the .m file contains the private implementation.

-When you need to call a function at the other files, just need to import the .h files for referencing.
+When you need to call a function from other files, you just need to import the .h file for referencing.
 For example,

 #import <Foundation/Foundation.h>

-In the .h file, we can declare public @property of the class, which can be called from outside:
+In the .h file, you can declare public @property attributes of the class, which can be accessed from outside:

 @property (strong, nonatomic) NSString *something;

-Here the @property is a pointer to an object whose class is NSString.
-All objects live in the heap, thus we need the *.
-As a side note, the strong means “keep the object points to in memory until I set this property to nil”.
-Nonatomic means “access to this property is not thread-safe”, otherwise the compiler will generate locking code.
+Here, @property is a pointer to an object whose class is NSString.
+All objects live in the heap, so we need the asterisk (*).
+As a side note, "strong" means "keep the object in memory until I set this property to nil."
+"Nonatomic" means "access to this property is not thread-safe;" otherwise, the compiler will generate locking code.

-In the .m file, the “getter” and “setter” methods of this property is automatically generates for you behind the scene in order to make the @property’s instance accessible:
+In the .m file, the "getter" and "setter" methods for this property are automatically generated for you behind the scenes to make the @property instance accessible:

 - (NSString *) something